mohsenkhashei/simpleWallet/README.md

-## Simple wallet for sharing money with allowance list with amount
+## Simple wallet for sharing money with address & amount restriction

 ### **use cases**